Family Resource Library

 Author: Yantra Bertelli, Jennifer Silverman, Sarah Talbot

-The stories in this collection provide parents of special needs kids with a dose of both laughter and reality.
-Featuring works by so-called alternative parents who have attempted to move away from mainstream thought, this anthology carefully considers the implications of raising children with disabilities.
-From professional writers to novice storytellers, including original essays by Robert Rummel-Hudson, Ayun Halliday, and Kerry Cohen, this assortment of authentic, shared experiences from parents in the know is a partial antidote to the stories that misrepresent, ridicule, and objectify disabled children and their parents.
+The stories in this collection provide families of special needs kids with a dose of both laughter and reality.
+Featuring works by so-called alternative families who have attempted to move away from mainstream thought, this anthology carefully considers the implications of raising children with disabilities.
+From professional writers to novice storytellers, including original essays by Robert Rummel-Hudson, Ayun Halliday, and Kerry Cohen, this assortment of authentic, shared experiences from families in the know is a partial antidote to the stories that misrepresent, ridicule, and objectify disabled children and their parents.

 Negotiating The Special Education Maze: A Guide for Parents and Teachers